When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 🏅 Top picks | 💡 Things to know | ⚡ Compare agents now

 If you’re looking to sell your house and save on realtor commission fees in Minneapolis, Minnesota, you may want to consider a low commission realtor.
-A good discount realtor provides the same general services and support as a conventional agent, but charges a fraction of the price.
+A good discount realtor provides the same general services and support as a conventional agent, but charges $6,862 less than most realtors in Minneapolis.

 We identified and ranked 14 discount real estate brokers active in and around Minneapolis.
 These are the 5 best low commission brands in Minneapolis right now, according to the data.

-- Stick with companies that offer in-person representation and "full service" (including an on-site comparative market analysis and professional photography).
-Avoid brands that only provide "remote" or "virtual" broker support.
+- Stick with discount real estate companies that offer in-person representation and "full service" (including an on-site comparative market analysis and professional photography).
+Avoid brands that only provide "remote" or "virtual" support.

-- We recommend brands with success-based fees (you only pay at closing) and transparent pricing models.
+- We recommend discount realtors with success-based fees (you only pay at closing) and transparent pricing models.
 Watch out for upfront, nonrefundable fees and high minimums — some companies don’t make these easy to spot.

 - Don't just rely on the advertised commission rate.
 Calculate your actual estimated commission fee based on your estimated home value.
 This is especially important for companies with flat fee models or high minimum fees to avoid paying more than advertised.

 - Customer ratings are generally more important than small differences in pricing models.
-Look for companies with high average ratings based on large numbers of reviews.
+Look for low commission realtors with high average ratings based on large numbers of reviews.

 - Be sure to interview the specific agent you'll be working with and evaluate them based on the same criteria you'd use to choose a conventional realtor.

-Our Team spends hundreds of hours each month researching discount real estate brokerages and agents across the country so you don’t have to.
+Our Research Team spends hundreds of hours each month researching discount real estate brokers and low commission agents across the country so you don’t have to.
 We look at a wide range of factors to calculate our rankings including:

 - Customer ratings: Do past clients recommend the company?
 Are recent reviews positive and consistent?